soleimanim/gotype/README.md

 **GoType** is a convenient terminal application for honing keyboard typing skills and conducting typing speed tests.
 Enjoy daily practice sessions free from intrusive advertisements.

 <hr />

+### Features

+- **Set Paragraph Count (Ctrl + P):** Adjust the number of paragraphs to generate for typing text.
+- **Toggle Cursor (Ctrl + O):** Enable or disable the cursor.
+- **Retry (Ctrl + R):** Restart the typing test.

+### TODO

+- [ ] Enhance text generation
+- [ ] Add replay typing feature
+- [ ] Implement save results feature
+- [ ] Implement compare results feature

+### Contribution

+All contributions are welcome!
+Whether you're interested in fixing a bug, adding a new feature, or improving the documentation, we appreciate your help in making our project better.

+No contribution is too small, and every contribution is appreciated.